Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Maximum Window based FIRs Length
 ////////////////////////////////

 When using window-API for instance, the window buffer must fit into a 32kByte memory bank and since this includes the margin, it limits the maximum window size.
-Therefore, it also indirectly sets an upper limit on TP_FIR_LEN.
+Therefore, it also indirectly sets an upper limit on ``TP_FIR_LEN``.

 In addition, the `single_buffer()` constraint is needed to implement window buffers of > 16kB.
 Please refer to: :ref:`SINGLE_BUFFER_CONSTRAINT` for more details.